kavia-common/BankApp-179898/kavia-docs/java21-migration-progress.md

 ## Diagnostics

 - Environment failure acknowledgment:
   - The preview is using a hardcoded 'mvn' command.
-Since it is run from outside the repo root, the local './mvn' shim is not found, producing: bash: mvn: command not found (exit code 127).
+Since it is run from outside the repo root, the local './mvn' shim is not found, producing the exact error: 'bash: mvn: command not found' (exit code 127).

-- Local tooling present and correct:
+- Local tooling present and correct (repo already has a mvn shim and mvnw wrapper):
   - mvn shim at repo root: ./mvn (proxies to ./mvnw, with 'sh mvnw' fallback)
   - Maven Wrapper scripts: ./mvnw and ./mvnw.cmd
   - Start helpers: ./start, ./start.sh, ./run.sh, and scripts/start_via_shim.sh

+- Step status confirmation (03.01–03.04):
+  - 03.01 Code refactor to jakarta and Security 6 — Success (validated by repository changes across entities, services, controllers).
+  - 03.02 Update Spring Security to Spring Security 6 style — Success (SecurityFilterChain present).
+  - 03.03 Replace Springfox with springdoc-openapi — Success (Springfox removed; springdoc added).
+  - 03.04 Verify H2 console path and datasource settings — Success (application.yml and SecurityConfig align with Boot 3).

 - Required environment actions (outside of repo):
   - Update preview entry to call './mvn' or './mvnw' (or './start') from the project root, and ensure JAVA_HOME is JDK 21.